alisw/alisw.github.io/infrastructure-mesos.markdown

 # Cluster architecture description:

-The {{site.experiment}} build infrastructure consists of two kinds of nodes, masters, responsible for scheduling jobs, and slaves, responsible to execute jobs and services.
+The {{site.experiment}} build infrastructure consists of two kinds of nodes, masters, responsible for scheduling jobs, and agents, responsible to execute jobs and services.
 They are in general provisioned using [CERN Openstack Infrastructure](http://openstack.cern.ch) and configured using [CERN Puppet / Foreman setup](http://cern.ch/config).

-Masters belong to the hostgroup `{{site.master_hostgroup}}` while slaves belong to `{{site.slave_hostgroup}}`.
+Masters belong to the Puppet hostgroup `{{site.master_hostgroup}}` while agents belong to `{{site.slave_hostgroup}}`.
 The configuration of those hostgroups can be found in the GIT repository for [it-puppet-hostgroup-alibuild]( https://gitlab.cern.ch/ai/it-puppet-hostgroup-alibuild), in particular in: